PerimeterX/perimeterx-node-express/README.md

 #### <a name="enforcedSpecificRoutes"></a>Enforced Specific Routes

-An array of route prefixes and/or regular expressions that are always validated by the PerimeterX Worker (as opposed to whitelisted routes).
+An array of route prefixes and/or regular expressions that are always validated by the PerimeterX Worker (as opposed to filtered routes).
 <br/>A regular expression can be defined using `new RegExp` or directly as an expression, and will be treated as is.
 <br/>A string value of a path will be treated as a prefix.